lumpenspace/palinor/README.md

 ### Control Vector Training

-Once a dataset is prepared, Pngr can train control vectors that are capable of guiding the behavior of language models.
+Once a dataset is prepared, palinor can train control vectors that are capable of guiding the behavior of language models.
 These control vectors can be tuned to influence the generated text in specific ways, such as altering the tone, style, or thematic elements.

 **How to Use:**